VJigouline/SceneEditor/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8.
 Project options: routing and [SCSS](https://sass-lang.com/documentation) as a style sheet.

+## Usage

+This project is not finished.
+Detailed documentation will be added later.
+It is possible right now to drop GLTF, STL or saved three.js scene file into graphics area on the right and try using controls.
+Not everything is working, but more functionality will be added.

 ## Additional modules

 These modules should be added on top of the standard angular installation (`npm install` should do it for you)